Dark Triad at Work

 gain.

-b) Narcissism: These individuals are easier to spot due to their desire
+b) Narcissism: You can spot these individuals easily due to their desire

 to seek attention and admiration from others.
 They like to boast about their